Your feedback has been sent to our team.

 3.58

-This course invites students to explore the implications of STS core concepts within a specific topical or disciplinary area, drawing out the implications of STS 1500 in depth.
+This course invites students to explore the implications of STS core concepts within a specific topical or disciplinary area.
 The course explores the social and global context of engineering, science and technology.
 Although writing and speaking skills are emphasized, more attention is given to course content and the students' analytical abilities.
-Prerequisites: STS 1500 or ENGR 1020 or ENGR 2595 - Engineering Foundations II.

 The mission of UVA - SEAS is "to make the world a better place by creating and disseminating knowledge and by preparing engineering leaders to solve global challenges."
 In alignment with that mission, this course seeks to equip undergraduates with knowledge, understanding, and practice to prepare them for ethical leadership now, as students, and for their future as engineering leaders.
 Prerequisite 2nd, 3rd, or 4th year Engineering student